isc-projects/kea/doc/guide/dhcp4-srv.rst

 3. If the candidate name provided is empty, generate an FQDN using a configurable prefix and suffix.

-4. If the client provided neither option, then take no DNS action.
+4. If the client provides neither option, then take no DNS action.

 These rules can be amended by setting the ``replace-client-name`` parameter, which provides the following modes of behavior:

--  ``never`` - Use the name the client sent.
+-  ``never`` - use the name the client sent.
 If the client sent no name, do not generate one.
 This is the default mode.

--  ``always`` - Replace the name the client sent.
+-  ``always`` - replace the name the client sent.
 If the client sent no name, generate one for the client.

--  ``when-present`` - Replace the name the client sent.
+-  ``when-present`` - replace the name the client sent.
 If the client sent no name, do not generate one.

--  ``when-not-present`` - Use the name the client sent.
+-  ``when-not-present`` - use the name the client sent.
 If the client sent no name, generate one for the client.

 ..

    **Note**

-   Note that formerly, this parameter was a boolean and permitted only values of ``true`` and ``false``.
+   Note that in early versions of Kea, this parameter was a boolean and permitted only values of ``true`` and ``false``.
 Boolean values have been deprecated and are no longer accepted.
-If you are currently using booleans, you must replace them with the desired mode name.
+Administrators currently using booleans must replace them with the desired mode name.
 A value of ``true`` maps to ``"when-present"``, while ``false`` maps to ``"never"``.